Which St James’ Way should I choose? Let us help you!

 Road connecting the center of the peninsula with northern Spain

 Basic xacobeo axis and entrance door to the center of the peninsula

-The most important Portuguese Road and the second most influential road
+The most important Portuguese Way and second road with more influx

 Catalan Way through San Juan de la Peña

 Road that departs from Montserrat and joins others as it passes through Aragon